 Beach volleyball and ‘Futevolei’

 Volleyball is a very popular pastime in Brazil and with many nets set up all along the South Zone; it makes it so much easier for everyone to take part.
 In Ipanema, weekly sessions are held which are open to the public to take part in friendly matches.
-This not only encourages sporting spirit, but also allows for informal conversation to take place between those who are taking part.
+This not only encourages sporting spirit but also allows for an informal conversation to take place between those who are taking part.

 Another sport that can be commonly seen to be played in Rio is an interesting fusion of volleyball and football known as Futevolei or Footvolley.
 This is one of the most difficult beach activities to master as it does not allow for the use of hands.
 It is also possibly the most interesting to watch as players use impressive skills to win the game.

-This sport is very popular among locals from different age groups.
+This sport is very popular among locals of different age groups.
 Varying from knockabouts without a net (which is also termed as ‘frescobol’) to matches that are more competitive in nature, one can always find something that is to their liking.

 Those who feel the need to have a more serious approach in the game can go Leme beach where they can find the Escola De Beach Tennis.
 Here, they can take part in tournaments or take lessons offered by renowned player Wagner Fidelis.